Philippe Herlin : Ben Bernanke re-elected !

 “We had a nice run-up from late August into early October.
-I certainly feel we have broken the downtrend that started August of 2011, and I believe what is going on now is just backing and filling to cement the platform for the next leg in the bull market.”Read this article
+I certainly feel we have broken the downtrend that started August of 2011, and I believe what is going on now is just backing and filling to cement the platform for the next leg in the bull market.”Read article

 Gold jumps over $10 on Iran fears

 Gold rose to three-week highs on Thursday as investors continued to bet on easier US fiscal policy following President Obama's victory, and prices also got a bounce from fears about increased tensions between the United States and Iran.Read article

 Brazil's Gold Reserves Rise For First Time Since 2008